pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - Fuel improvements
 - enable `<example>` methods to be easily executed
 - support for `<sampleInstance>`
-- new class and methods API for tags as replacemnt for categories and protocols
+- new class and methods API for tags as replacement for categories and protocols
 - `TabMorph` improvements
 - unify Dictionary APIs
 - package manifests improvements
 - improve RadioButton Group

-### Clenaups
+### Cleanups

 - `Object>>#name` deprecation
 - better system modularization